willy3087/MCP-connect/README.md

 - `GET /health`: Health check endpoint
 - `POST /bridge`: Main bridge endpoint for receiving requests from the cloud

-For example, the following is a configuration of the official [Github MCP](https://github.com/modelcontextprotocol/servers/tree/main/src/github):
+For example, the following is a configuration of the official [GitHub MCP](https://github.com/modelcontextprotocol/servers/tree/main/src/github):

 ```json
 {